 The “any traffic is good traffic” theory is nowhere as mistaken as it is in the luxury goods industry.
 You may be getting plenty of traffic, but is it the right traffic?
 If not, you’re wasting money on both ends.
 Not only does it cost to attract visitors to your site, but traffic that bounces away immediately is contrary to your SEO efforts and can push the cost of your ads higher.
 A savvy conversion rate optimization team will make traffic acquisition analysis a primary consideration.

-5. Develop exclusive online offers.
+5. Develop exclusive online offers for your luxury goods.

 Can you come up with a way to provide online-only products or packages?
 That can draw prospects who have been reluctant to shop online and give you a reason to include them in your email marketing campaigns.